JetBrains/Exposed/samples/exposed-ktor/README.md

 # Exposed-Ktor

-This Ktor based project uses Exposed for CRUD (Create, Read, Update, Delete) operations.
+This Ktor-based project uses Exposed for CRUD (Create, Read, Update, Delete) operations.
 Here's how they work:

 - [UsersSchema.kt](src/main/kotlin/plugins/UsersSchema.kt): Describes our database schema.
 If you need to modify the structure, please take care to understand the existing design first.